uploadcare/file-uploader/solutions/file-uploader/README.md

 ## Upload flow events

-- `LR_UPLOAD_START` — upload started for the file list selected by user
+- `LR_UPLOAD_START` — upload is started for the file list selected by the user
-- `LR_REMOVE` — fired when one of uploaded items removed from uploading list
+- `LR_REMOVE` — fired when one of the uploaded items is removed from the uploading list
 - `LR_UPLOAD_PROGRESS` — common upload progress for the list
 - `LR_UPLOAD_FINISH` — uploading is finished
-- `LR_UPLOAD_ERROR` — error ocurred during files uploading
+- `LR_UPLOAD_ERROR` — error ocurred during file uploading
-- `LR_VALIDATION_ERROR` — file not passed the checks according to validation settings
+- `LR_VALIDATION_ERROR` — file fails checks according to the validation settings
 - `LR_CLOUD_MODIFICATION` — image was modified via cloud API
 - `LR_DATA_OUTPUT` — common data about uploads